mlabs-haskell/doc-drive-cardano-components/docs/examples/keys.md

       pure $ Ed25519.pointEncode $ Ed25519.toPoint scalar
 ```

 This function shows nicely how the pub key is calculated and then added in between the extended private key and the chaincode.

-and from cardano-cli:
+This function is for example used by the cardano-cli after having read a file containing a Bech32-encoded Ed25519 BIP32 extended signing key.

 ```haskell
 -- | Convert a Ed25519 BIP32 extended signing key (96 bytes) to a @cardano-crypto@